cohux/webrtc-mcu/README.md

 ## Instructions for use

-Console included Brief information report for the entire service.
+* Console included Brief information report for the entire service.

 ![index](./src/index.png)

-The default included module.
+* The default included module.

 ![module](./src/module.png)

-Cluster node new, edit, status view.
+* Cluster node new, edit, status view.

 ![server](./src/server.png)

-View server information.
+* View server information.

 ![view-cluster](./src/viewcluster.png)

-WebRTC service list view edit add.
+* WebRTC service list view edit add.

 ![service](./src/service.png)

-Rooms list view edit add.
+* Rooms list view edit add.

 ![rooms](./src/rooms.png)

-Room edit.
+* Room edit.

 ![room-edit](./src/roomedit.png)

+## MIT License

+Copyright (c) 2018 Mr.Panda.

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.